mahmoudrasmy/Ansible/Getting-started-with-Ansible.md

  - $sudo apt-get install ansible

 ## Step 2 - configure the Host file
-	-configure the inventory file, you can find the default one on this location $cd /etc/ansible/hosts -Add the IP of Managed Node in the hosts file
+ - configure the inventory file, you can find the default one on this location $cd /etc/ansible/hosts
+ - Add the IP of Managed Node in the hosts file

 ## Step 3 - Prepare the key
 	-Copy the private key.pem into the control machine